brycepfrimmer/test_dg_connection.aspx/README.md

 <small>Figure 1b.
 A licensing error occurred.</small>

-Note that while the ASNA DataGate Monitor can test a DataGate connection, because the DataGate Monitor is a fat client app, it doesn't test that you have a valid Webpak license registered.
+Note that while the ASNA DataGate Monitor can test a DataGate connection, because the DataGate Monitor is a fat client app, it doesn't test that you have a valid WebPak license registered.
 Use the `test_dg_connection.aspx` for that.

-If any other type of error occurs the page displays like this:
+If any other type of error occurs the page displays like this (varying the top level error message to reflect the specific error that occurred):

 ![](https://asna.com/media/images/error-1.png)

 <small>Figure 1c.
-Some other error occurred. (in this case to cause an error I disconnected the VPN)</small>
+Some other error occurred. (in this case to cause an error I disconnected a VPN connection)</small>

 ### Using the page-level overrides